jlabnotes/jlabnotes.github.io/usr/resume.md

 ## Profile

 Atlassian Certified Expert and Solution Architect, with a proven track record of successfully implementing Atlassian products.
-Over 25 years of my career was shared between Business Analysis, Project Management and implementing applications made by Atlassian, SAP and Microsoft in Germany, Poland Australia, UK, USA and South Africa.
+Over 25 years of my career was shared between Business Analysis, Project Management and implementing applications made by Atlassian, SAP and Microsoft in Germany, Poland, Australia, UK, USA and South Africa.
 I specialize in designing and implementing 'greenfield' Business Process Management solutions, based on Jira, Jira Service Management and Confluence configurations, supplemented with a range of Atlassian Marketplace apps.

 ## Employment